In Your House

-The original concept of the In Your House series was that in the months when the promotion was not holding one of its major PPV events, they would offer a two-hour PPV for a lower price.
-In Your House was established in response to a move by competitor World Championship Wrestling (WCW) to increase their annual pay-per-view events.
-The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly events, which began with Backlash.
-After 21 years, in response to the COVID-19 pandemic, WWE revived In Your House for the promotion's developmental brand, NXT, and it has since been held annually in June.
+The original concept of the In Your House series was that in the months when the promotion was not holding one of its then-five major PPV events (WrestleMania, SummerSlam, King of the Ring, Royal Rumble, and Survivor Series), it would offer a two-hour PPV for a lower price.
+In Your House was established in response to a move by competitor World Championship Wrestling to increase its annual PPV events.
+The In Your House branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs, which began with Backlash.
+After 21 years and in response to the COVID-19 pandemic, WWE revived In Your House for NXT in 2020 and it was subsequently held annually in June until its final event in 2022.
+The 2020 and 2021 events were held under the NXT TakeOver series, but after TakeOver's discontinuation in late 2021, the final In Your House was a standalone event for NXT.